Akchhya1108/distributed-rate-limiter/README.md

 ## 🙏 Acknowledgments

 - Inspired by production rate limiters at Cloudflare, Kong, and AWS
-- Built with 💙 for the Red Hat OpenShift AI internship application
 - Thanks to the Rust community for amazing tools and libraries

 ---